himmAllRight/himmAllRight-source/content/post/back-on-arch.md

 ## From Fedora...
 <img alt="Fedora" src="../../img/posts/back-on-arch/fedora-logo.png" style="max-width: 100%;"/>

 When I started my journey, I had Fedora on both of my computers.
-I really like the [Fedora Project](https://www.getfedora.org) and I think Fedora is a great distribution with a lot of innovative new features.
+I really like the [Fedora Project](https://getfedora.org) and I think Fedora is a great distribution with a lot of innovative new features.
 I seems that the Fedora Project is aiming to be the Linux Distro for developers, and I feel that they are really starting to hit that target.

 There is one remaining big issue I had while running Fedora on my main computer.
 Nvidia drivers.
 They are just a pain to maintain, and kept breaking my system during updates.
 I know the [RPM Fusion Repos](http://rpmfusion.org/) are supposed to help, but they just aren't there yet.
 With my classes starting, I needed something that was a bit more stable (and would hopefully support installing VMWare Workstation 9).

 <a name="ubuntu"></a>
 ## The 'Easy Stability' of Ubuntu-based?
 <img alt="Ubuntu Mate" src="../../img/posts/back-on-arch/ubuntu-mate-logo.png" style="max-width: 100%;"/>

 Guided by desires to have a "stable" distro, I decided that the *obvious* answer would be to use an [Ubuntu](http://www.ubuntu.com/)-based distro.
 So, I went with [Ubuntu Mate](https://ubuntu-mate.org/), based on the _awesome_ work the team has done recently.
-I've used Ubuntu Mate in the past on several different computers, and in fact, still have it running on [charmander](../../homelab/).
+I've used Ubuntu Mate in the past on several different computers, and in fact, still have it running on (charmander).
 I had some issues installing Ubuntu Mate on alakazam for some reason, but using a simple `nomodeset` at boot seemed work.

 After I got it installed, I was able to install the nvidia drivers, but I had other random issues here and there.
 I also tried installing VMWare, but had issues at every step.
 To be completely honest, I really wasn't feeling using an Ubuntu distro on alakazam.
 If I was going to be replacing Fedora, I wanted to make up for it by using something that gave me more power (I've started to get the itch to try out Gentoo again.
 Spoiler, I am not using Gentoo.
 At least until my class is over...).
 While Ubuntu could easily support my needs being the well supported and advanced distro that it is ...
 I craved something else.